htp2/continuum-manip-volumetric-drilling-plugin/README.md

 #### 2.5.2 Mouse Movement
 Navigation using mouse shortcuts in AMBF is described here: https://github.com/WPI-AIM/ambf/wiki/Keyboard-and-Mouse-Shortcuts

-#### 2.5.3 HMDs

 ### 2.6 Data Recording

+A note from Henry: I don't use this, but I am leaving the instructions below!

-A python script (`scripts/data_record.py`) is provided to record data based on the user's configuration.
+>A python script (`scripts/data_record.py`) is provided to record data based on the user's configuration.
 By default, the left and right stereo images, depth point cloud, segmentation mask,drill/camera poses, removed voxels and drill burr changes are recorded.
 The data is stored as a convenient and well-organized hdf5 file.
 NOTE:
 - Source the ambf and vdrilling_msgs environment in terminal before running the script.
 - By default, data recording should be launched after the simulator.
 We perform sanity check on this to make sure topics subscribed are meaningful.